glenfant/fs.datalake/README.rst

 `PythonFileSystem <https://www.pyfilesystem.org/>`_ extension for `Azure Datalake Storage <https://azure.microsoft.com/en-us/services/storage/data-lake-storage/>`_ gen.1.

-PyFileSystem is a Filesystem abstraction for Python, that provides the same API on whatever storage backend (Hard drive, clouds, archive files, ...).
+PyFileSystem is a filesystem abstraction for Python that provides the same API on whatever storage backend it supports (Hard drive, clouds, archive files, ...).

 Azure Datalake Store is a cloud storage dedicated at big data Hadoop like operations provided by Microsoft.